-Help me understand how enough dirt builds up in the gutters that small forests can grow?
-With mean little trees that have grappling roots that will NOT let go.
+Help me understand how, within mere weeks, enough dirt builds up in the gutters that small forests can grow?
+Annoying forests, with mean little trees that have grappling roots that will not let go, as if bolted to the core of the Earth.
 I just don’t get it.

 7. Carrying bags to the curb.

 We have curb-side pickup once a month, for “bulky trash”, a phrase with an elusive definition, based on the shocking things that some people will chunk into their front yard.
 (There’s nothing like driving down the street and seeing archaic toilets, mattresses with alarming stains, and questionable boxes that just might be dripping blood, sprawled across neighboring yards.)
 I will confess to dragging a stove or two out there, but mostly it’s just lawn-maintenance detritus.

 Trouble is, you can only put these things out during the week of the scheduled pickup.
 Otherwise, bitter men in official white cars will hand you tickets.
 Obviously, you have to mow multiple times between pickups, so our monthly contribution to the “Bulky Trash Festivities” grows considerably as the pile festers in the back yard.

 And I do mean fester.
 While the pile consumes acreage, awaiting Judgment Day, the heavens regularly open up and bless us with torrents of purifying rain.
 This delightful rain manages to seep into the bags of clippings and leaves (no matter how artfully you arrange them), marinates for a bit, and then bakes in the fetid heat.
 This creates monstrous bags of thick porridge, each of them now weighing two hundred pounds.

 Bags which then have to be carried to the front curb.
 An activity that terrifies my soul.